saurabhmalidev/ecourts-india-data-pipeline/README.md

 ---

-## Key Engineering Decisions
+## Key Date Engineering Decisions :

+** Unity Catalog**
+—

-**Watermark CDC over Debezium** — ADF-native, simpler operationally, covers inserts/updates/soft deletes without additional infrastructure.
+**Watermark CDC over Debezium** — ADF-native, simpler operationally for project usecase, covers inserts/updates/soft deletes.

-**Staging table + set-based SQL in Synapse** — Original approach used Python `.isin()` with large lists, generating `IN(...)` clauses Synapse rejects at scale.
+**Staging table + set-based SQL in Synapse**
+— Original approach used Python `.isin()` with large lists, generating `IN(...)` clauses Synapse rejects at scale.
 Replaced entirely with staging tables and set-based UPDATE/INSERT inside Synapse — orders of magnitude faster and scale-safe.

-**SCD Type 2 on dim_courts, MERGE on fact_cases** — Dimension changes (judge count, bench reassignment) need history.
-Facts don't version — they update in place.
-Applied the right pattern to the right table.
+**SCD Type 2 on dim_courts, MERGE on fact_cases**
+— Dimension changes (judge count, bench reassignment) need history.
+— Facts don't version — they update in place(MERGE).

-**Single INSERT for SCD2** — Changed courts and new courts handled in one `NOT EXISTS` query rather than two separate operations.
+**Single INSERT for SCD2**
+— Changed courts and new courts handled in one `NOT EXISTS` query rather than two separate operations.
 Cleaner and atomic.

+**Transaction safety**
-**Transaction safety** — `run_sql()` helper wraps all DML in a single transaction with `rollback()` on failure.
+— `run_sql()` helper wraps all DML in a single transaction with `rollback()` on failure.
 No partial state possible.

-**Gold layer registered in Databricks catalog** — Path-based Delta tables made discoverable to Power BI via `CREATE TABLE ...
+**Gold layer registered in Databricks catalog**
+— Path-based Delta tables made discoverable to Power BI via `CREATE TABLE ...
 USING DELTA LOCATION` without requiring Unity Catalog migration.

-**District Courts as reference implementation** — Real NJDG has 40+ pipeline variants.
+**District Courts as reference implementation**
+— Real NJDG has 40+ pipeline variants.
 This project implements District Courts end-to-end as the reference pattern.
 High Court and Supreme Court follow identical logic with different case subtypes and aggregation keys.

 ---